Dynamic IP's on Generic Devices

-One of the more common questions we get from customers is how to account for a public IP address that changes.
-This guide will help you configure your dynamic IP with the CleanBrowsing DNS resolvers.
+One of the more common questions we get from customers using our paid plans is how to account for a public IP address that changes often.
+This guide will help you configure your dynamic IP with your CleanBrowsing account.

 Step 1: Add new Device to Dynamic Devices